What Can Productivity Statistics Tell Us?

 When management operates from a place of skepticism and worry, its grip over employees will tighten.
 As a result, managers may monitor productivity closely, or impose screen monitoring software, block access to social media, or forbid employees to text or take personal calls during work.
 Although it may seem like a logical solution, tightening your grip over employees has been shown to erode morale and group trust.

 Constantly monitoring employees to the point where they are practically being policed will undoubtedly affect motivation and undermining engagement and productivity as well.
-So even if your intentions are good, heavily monitoring productivity through software or not can often elicit the opposite of its intended effect.
+Even if your intentions are in the right place, heavily monitoring productivity through software often produces the opposite of the desired outcome.

 Traditional methods of tracking work progress, productivity, and goals include excel sheets and good old fashioned to-do and priorities lists.